JaGeo/mace-mp-03b-phonon-benchmark/README.md

 ### mp_0b3_medium_phonons

 Phonon calculations with the MP-0b3 model, performed using the Atomate2 `PhononMaker`.
-Relaxation of the primitive cell and force calculation of the single atom displaced supercells were performed with the MP-0b3 model.
+Geometric optimisation of the primitive cell and force calculation of the single atom displaced supercells were performed with the MP-0b3 model.
+During relaxation the stop criterion was set to 1e-5 eV/Å.
 The same supercell matrix was used for the DFT and MACE calculations.

 ### plots